ARAF91/mkdir-git-remote-code-along/README.md

-# mkdir-git-remote-code-along
-Git Hub is great so great
+Ruby is a great language